 Intercultural mutuality implies a working relationship between people of different cultures, based upon a mutual inter-cultural appreciation and compatibility of gifts, talents, characteristics and culture—all of which is rooted in a shared, vocational commitment to serving God’s eternal purpose, the missio Dei.

-I neologised (as far as I could ascertain) and defined this concept of intercultural mutuality, in my doctoral dissertation,“Facilitating a Renewal of Discipleship Praxis Amongst Burkinabé Leaders and Learners.”
+I defined and neologised the concept of intercultural mutuality, in my doctoral dissertation,“Facilitating a Renewal of Discipleship Praxis Amongst Burkinabé Leaders and Learners.”
 (Fuller Theological Seminary, School of Intercultural Studies), from which the following is extracted:

 The juxtaposition of a burgeoning Christianity in the Global South with a Western church awakening slowly to countenance a future of engaging in “mission from the margins” (Bediako 2004, 104) is increasingly being recognised as providing the potential for a new phase of mission marked by authentic relationship and interdependence (Satyavrata 2004; Hiebert 2008; Hiebert 2009, 187-199).